replit/crosis/README.md

 ### Releasing

-To release, just run `USER_KEY_ID=XXXX USER_PRIVATE_KEY_PEM=XXXX yarn version`, it will prompt you for a version, then it will push to github and release to npm.
+To release, just run `USER_KEY_ID=XXXX USER_PRIVATE_KEY=XXXX yarn version`, it will prompt you for a version, then it will push to github and release to npm.

 To update documentation, go to https://crosisdoc.util.repl.co/__repl and run `. ./updatedocs.sh`